-It can be incredibly frustrating to decipher the long chemical names on the label of your favorite cosmetic products.
+It can be frustrating to decipher the long chemical names on the label of your favorite cosmetic products.
 Simple ingredients like water and alcohol are easy to recognize.
 But lengthy chemical names can leave even the most conscious consumers scratching their heads.

 Read on to learn more about this common cosmetic ingredient and how it might affect you and the environment.